pythonanywhere/help_pages/articles/Streamlit.md

 # Disclaimer

-This help page explains how to set up a Streamlit apps on PythonAnywhere.
+This help page explains how to set up a Streamlit app on PythonAnywhere.

 **Note:** deployment of Streamlit apps on PythonAnywhere is an experimental feature.
 Some important limitations to know about: